What is QCM?

 Figure 1.
 Schematic illustration (not to scale) of a (A) QCM sensor made of a thin disk of a piezoelectric material sandwiched between two electrodes.
 The disk material is typically quartz, and the electrodes are typically made of gold, but other materials can be used.
 In (B), an alternating voltage is applied over the sensor, inducing a mechanical oscillation of the sensor

 The QCM measurement is achieved by monitoring the change in resonance frequency, Δf, when mass is added to, or removed from, the sensor surface.
-When mass is added, the resonance frequency decreases, Fig. 2 and vice versa.
+When mass is added, the resonance frequency decreases, Fig. 2, and vice versa.

 QCM quartz crystal microbalanceFigure 2.
 QCM technology collects time-resolved information on frequency changes of the QCM sensor and can detect mass uptake at the sensor surface.
-The schematic illustration shows (I) a bare sensor surface and stable baseline of Δf.
+The schematic illustration shows (I) a bare sensor surface and a stable baseline of Δf.
 In step (II), molecules adsorb to the sensor surface which results in a frequency decrease.
 In (III), the surface uptake has been completed and the frequency response has stabilized.
 The frequency shift between I and III can be used to quantify the mass uptake at the sensor surface.

 By following the changes in Δf, molecule – surface interaction can be detected and mass uptake and release from the surface can be quantified, Fig 3.